bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 -->
 {{ MACROS___make_sidecar_table("eyetrack.EyeTrackingRequired") }}

-Note that ScreenSize `ScreenResolution` and `ScreenDistance` are REQUIRED as they are considered essential in eye-tracking data analysis.
+Note that `ScreenSize`, `ScreenResolution` and `ScreenDistance` are REQUIRED as they are considered essential in eye-tracking data analysis.

 **Specific eye-tracking fields SHOULD be present:**